kubedb/website/content/docs/v2024.4.27/guides/kafka/concepts/kafka.md

 The `spec.tls` contains the following fields:

 - `tls.issuerRef` - is an `optional` field that references to the `Issuer` or `ClusterIssuer` custom resource object of [cert-manager](https://cert-manager.io/docs/concepts/issuer/).
-It is used to generate the necessary certificate secrets for Elasticsearch.
+It is used to generate the necessary certificate secrets for Kafka.
 If the `issuerRef` is not specified, the operator creates a self-signed CA and also creates necessary certificate (valid: 365 days) secrets using that CA.
     - `apiGroup` - is the group name of the resource that is being referenced.
 Currently, the only supported value is `cert-manager.io`.
     - `kind` - is the type of resource that is being referenced.
 The supported values are `Issuer` and `ClusterIssuer`.
     - `name` - is the name of the resource ( `Issuer` or `ClusterIssuer` ) that is being referenced.

 - `tls.certificates` - is an `optional` field that specifies a list of certificate configurations used to configure the  certificates.
 It has the following fields:
     - `alias` - represents the identifier of the certificate.
 It has the following possible value:
-        - `transport` - is used for the transport layer certificate configuration.
-        - `http` - is used for the HTTP layer certificate configuration.
-        - `admin` - is used for the admin certificate configuration.
-Available for the `SearchGuard` and the `OpenDistro` auth-plugins.
+        - `server` - is used for the server certificate configuration.
-        - `metrics-exporter` - is used for the metrics-exporter sidecar certificate configuration.
+        - `client` - is used for the client certificate configuration.

     - `secretName` - ( `string` | `"<database-name>-alias-cert"` ) - specifies the k8s secret name that holds the certificates.